 At present, the only school in Delaware that offers a master’s in communication program is the University of Delaware (UD).
-For students who do not live near UD and/or who do not want to relocate for their master’s program, there are also online master’s in communication programs that accept applications from residents of Delaware.
+For students who do not live near UD and/or who do not want to relocate for their master’s program, UD also offers an online master’s in communication program, as do numerous out-of-state schools that accept applications from residents of Delaware.

 Campus-Based Master’s in Communication Programs in Delaware

 The University of Delaware’s College of Arts and Sciences’ Department of Communication offers a Master of Arts in Communication program that is comprised of 30 credit hours, or approximately 10 master’s level courses.
 Students can pursue a general degree or specialize in Interpersonal/Organizational Communication or Mass Communication.
 They also have four secondary areas of study in Advertising, Organizational Communication, Political Communication, and Public Relations.
 The core curriculum focuses on a combination of theory and research methodology, and covers topics such as communication theory, research theories and analysis, and theories of mass communication and interpersonal communication.
 After completing their core classes, students progress to elective courses in subjects such as business communication, intercultural communication, health communication, science communication, mass media, public relations campaign development, conflict management, persuasive communication, media ethics, media criticism, and advertising.